Passion For People: Inspiring and Mentoring the Next Generation

 Surveyors are often the first ones to arrive on a project site – before the land is even cleared – and provide services throughout the duration of a project.
 Jim says, “We set the boundary, perform the design survey, we’re out there for the construction layout, and then the as-builts.
 So we’re really on site from start to finish.”

 The tools that surveyors use are changing rapidly, and WGI’s survey crews have the latest technology available.
-In addition to the traditional tripod with total stations or theodolites, our crews are regularly deploying drones and mobile LiDAR to collect geospatial data for our clients.
+In addition to the traditional tripod with total stations or theodolites, our crews are regularly deploying drones and mobile lidar to collect geospatial data for our clients.

 All these new tools can provide better data for our clients across many different applications.
-Jim explains: “We can collect with mobile LiDAR for roadway projects, we can scan buildings indoors for architecture, we can do inspections with aerial drones for utilities or roof inspections.”
+Jim explains: “We can collect with mobile lidar for roadway projects, we can scan buildings indoors for architecture, we can do inspections with aerial drones for utilities or roof inspections.”
 There are so many applications for what WGI can do with the tools that we have available.

 “Young people should really get into surveying because of the high demand,” explains Jim.
 “Right now, only about 6% of surveyors are under 40, so there is really a big demand for young people to get into the profession.”
 There are many 2- and 4-year degree programs that are available to anyone interested in pursuing a career in the profession.